 This action will display the Web Address for this tag, as well as an image of the QR code leading to it.
 You can right-click on the QR code image and save it for use as needed.

-This action will start the “Warranty Replacement” process for this tag.
+This action will start the self-service, automated “Warranty Replacement” process for this tag.

-You can “Reset” any Smart ID Tag in your collection.
+You can “Reset” any physical Smart ID Tag activated into your account collection.
 This will effectively “Factory Reset the Smart ID tag, completely clearing its contents AND removing it from your collection.
 The tag will then be ready to be “Activated” by you or another user.

 An alias is a memorable custom name you can assign to your tag.